ianhunterharold/zall_wall_server/README.md

 ```
 1. bundle install

-2. rails s - open to your preferred local host
+2. rails s - open to your preferred local host.
+The zall_wall_server should be opened first to prevent running into local host errors.

 3. Check your path /api/users to ensure that your server is functioning properly.
     If you see an array of objects you have set up the server correctly.